Call RUPD at 713-348-6000 NOW if you

 If You've Just Been Sexually Assaulted

-- Get to a safe place immediately – find a safe place away from the
+- Get to a safe place NOW. – find a safe place away from the

 attacker, and immediately call someone for help.